usnistgov/trec-browser/README.md

 ## Obtaining the database

-The database is available for research and non-commercial purposes.
-It can be obtained by contacting the TREC program coordinator [trec (at) nist.gov]. **For the reviewers, we share the database confidentially with the help of an anonymized link.
+The database will be available for research and non-commercial purposes. **For the reviewers, we share the database confidentially with the help of an anonymized link.
 Details are given in the paper submission.**

 ## Running the demo of the REST API